Learn How to Write with a Brush Pen

 How to Write Hooks

-A vertical with a hook (2): starting with tip-in and pause, then bend down and
+A vertical with a hook (2): starting with tip-in and pause, then bend down and move slightly to the right at the low end and finish off to upper right.

 An vertical hook: starting with tip-in, pause and move right down and finish off to upper left.